TimeTap23/kolekt/docs/setup/SECURITY_HARDENING_GUIDE.md

 # Required Disclaimers
 disclaimers = {
-    'meta_affiliation': "ThreadStorm is not affiliated with Meta Platforms, Inc.", 'threads_trademark': "Threads is a trademark of Meta Platforms, Inc.", 'independent_service': "ThreadStorm is an independent third-party service."
+    'meta_affiliation': "Kolekt is not affiliated with Meta Platforms, Inc.", 'threads_trademark': "Threads is a trademark of Meta Platforms, Inc.", 'independent_service': "Kolekt is an independent third-party service."
 }
 ```